jmadelaine/ts-guardian/README.md

 const value = getSomeUnknownValue()
 // Throws an error if type of value is not 'string'
-// Error message: Type of 'value' does not match type guard. requireThat(value, is('string'))
+// Error message: Type of '<value>' does not match type guard. requireThat(value, is('string'))
 // Otherwise, type of value is 'string' value.toUpperCase()